-Clarke score Questionnaire Clarke score hypo- (un)awareness 8 multiple choice questions 1x baseline, 1x wk 4, 1x wk 11-12 Good, provided it is correctly filled in by patient(s) Only for T1DM these (Clarke s questionnaires calculate the cu the presence or Ideally, we calculations so shown.
-Gold score Questionnaire Gold score.
+Clarke score Questionnaire Clarke score hypo- (un)awareness 8 multiple choice questions 1x baseline, 1x wk 4, 1x wk 11-12 Good, provided it is correctly filled in by patient(s) Only for T1DM patient.
+Each one of these (Clarke score and Gold score) questionnaires has specific ways to calculate the cut-off scores to indicate the presence or absence of problems.
+Ideally, we would automate the calculations so only the indication is shown. nse (holds the actual answers), QuestionnaireResult (the score calculated Gold score Questionnaire Gold score.
 Questions patient: "Do you know when your hypos are commencing?" hypo- (un)awareness 7-point Likert scale, with 1 representing "always aware" and 7 representing "never aware".
-1 7 1x baseline, 1x wk 4, 1x wk 11-12 Good, provided it is correctly filled in by patient(s) Only for T1DM ≥4 implies impa hypoglycemia.
+1 7 1x baseline, 1x wk 4, 1x wk 11-12 Good, provided it is correctly filled in by patient(s) Only for T1DM patient.
+A score of ≥4 implies impaired awareness of hypoglycemia.
+QuestionnaireRespo nse (holds the actual answers), QuestionnaireResult (the score calculated from the answers)